 Total exposure

 Late-filing penalty £230, late-payment penalty £340, interest around £150, total around £720 on a £6,800 underlying tax liability.
-The cascade is heavy in proportional terms but the absolute number is contained for a 3.5-month default.
+In proportional terms the cascade stings, but the absolute number stays contained for a 3.5-month default.

 Worked example 2: MTD ITSA in-scope landlord misses Q1 update and balance payment